steveh80/H801-mqtt/README.md

 #### Parameters:
 * bri - brightness in percent
-* type - Type of message.
-Has to be one of w, rgb, cct (tunable white), lumitech-cct (special mode for tunable white in loxone lumitech format)
+* mode - Type of message.
+Has to be one of single, rgb, cct (tunable white), lumitech-cct (special mode for tunable white in loxone lumitech format)
 * colortemp - Color temperature in Kelvin.
-Only used in type "cct".
+Only used in mode "cct".
 * rgb - RGB value in loxone format (BBBGGGRRR, each section would be 0-100).
 Example "100000000" would be 100% blue, "50" would be 50% red. (loxone format: R + G * 1000 + B * 1000000)
 * speed - Optional.
 A factor for fading speed.
 Integer 0-255 (255 no fading, 1 fast, 99 slow, +100 4-times faster, +200 8-times faster)
 * curve - Optional.
 Dimming curve.
 Integer (0 - linear, 1-3 logarithmic curve)